Indian e-Visa requirements for Thai citizens

 The India visa for Thai citizens is very straightforward, as long as applicants meet the visa requirements because those are necessary documents for obtaining entry authorization into India, in order to get accepted, Thai citizens need to provide the following documents:

 - The passport with at least 6 months validity remaining and a blank page for stamping and a scanned copy of the biographical page of it alongside your passport-sized photograph with clear background and face.

 - An email address for receiving the e-Visa result.

 - Travel itinerary: you need to illustrate the detailed plan of your trip in India, so it is highly recommended that you should not confirm your tour or flight booking before the e-Visa is issued.

-- Other document: you may need to show a business card or invitation letter if you are applying for e-Business Visa.
+- Another document: you may need to show a business card or invitation letter if you are applying for an e-Business Visa.

 To complete the application process, you need to pay an amount of money as a process cost.
-This fee contains 2 main fee elements: government and service, and optional COVID-19 insurance for your full benefit when traveling abroad.
+The Indian e-visa fees for Thai citizens contain 2 main fee elements: government and service, and optional COVID-19 insurance for your full benefit when traveling abroad.

 - For the service fee, depending on your demand, you can make a selection on 1 of these service types: